kontron/netlatency/README.md

         "min":,
         "max":,
         "outliers": ,
+        "start-timestamp",
         "histogram": [0, 0, ...., 0],
       }
     }

+## Helper: reportgen

+reportgen creates a plot from the output of histogen.
+Input is STDIN by default and also can be set by '-'.
+If no output is specified matplotlib will open a plot window (only if DISPLAY is available).
+Otherwise a PNG image is created.

 ## Usage Examples

 ### Receive testpackets and send with socat to UDP port